'Don't judge me, because I'm human,' LSU track star Sha'Carri Richardson tells fans in apology

 Though Richardson won the 100 meters at the U.S. Olympic Track and Field Trials on June 19, testing positive for marijuana means a 30-day suspension for the star and an abrupt end to dreams of participating in the 2021 games.

-Richardson appeared on the Today Show, Friday and addressed the upset to her athletic goals.
+In a Friday morning interview on the Today Show, she addressed the upset to her athletic goals and said she's using this time to focus on healing.

-Though participating in the Tokyo games is out of the question, she hasn't given up on the goal of participating in future Olympics.

-In the meantime, Richardson is mourning the loss of her biological mother, who passed away a week before the star athlete qualified to race for the 2021 Summer Olympics.

-During Friday's interview, she said, "Right now I'm just putting all of my energy into doing what I need to do and to heal myself."
+"Right now I'm just putting all of my energy into doing what I need to do and to heal myself," Richardson said.

+This may have been in reference to the recent death of her biological mother, who passed away a week before Richardson qualified to race for the 2021 Summer Olympics.

-When asked whether she had a message for her fans, Richardson expressed regret for her actions and apologized to her supporters, saying, "I apologize.
+When asked whether she had a message for her fans, the star athlete expressed regret for her actions and apologized to her supporters, saying, "I apologize.
 As much as I'm disappointed, I know that when I run track I represent a community...
 I apologize for the fact that I didn't know how to control my emotions or deal with my emotions during that time."

 Trending News